Jennifer Jones beats Japan in playoff tuneup at women’s world curling playdowns

 Jones started strong last weekend by knocking off some tournament lightweights with relative ease.
 She later withstood challenges from South Korea, Sweden and Russia – in successive draws – despite some nervous moments.

-Questions about second Jill Officer's status lingered Friday after she skipped the morning game to rest after coming out early the day before.
-However, alternate Shannon Birchard has proven to be a solid backup.
+Second Jill Officer skipped Friday morning's game to rest after coming out early the day before.
+She was replaced by alternate Shannon Birchard before returning for the night game.

 Canada has done well putting pressure on its opponents.
-The host side, which includes lead Dawn McEwen and third Kaitlyn Lawes, leads all teams with a force efficiency of 70 per cent.
+The host side, which includes lead Dawn McEwen and third Kaitlyn Lawes, entered the last draw with a competition-best force efficiency of 70 per cent.

 One big factor that you won't find on the stat sheet is what could be called the Jones effect.
 It may be in play over the final weekend.